ApolloAuto/apollo/modules/localization/msf/README.md

 ## Modes

+### MSF Localization Modes
+  We provide 4 modes for msf localization module.
+3-Systems uses gnss localization result all the time, while 2-Systems only apply gnss localization result to initilize SINS alignment.
+  1. 3-Systems(BestGnss + LiDAR + SINS): gnss_mode(0), gnss_only_init(false).
+  2. 3-Systems(Local-Gnss + LiDAR + SINS): gnss_mode(1), gnss_only_init(false).
+  3. 2-Systems(BestGnss + LiDAR + SINS):gnss_mode(0), gnss_only_init(true).
+  4. 2-Systems(Local-Gnss + LiDAR + SINS): gnss_mode(1), gnss_only_init(true).

-### GNSS Localization Mode
+### GNSS Localization Setting
   This module works in two modes.
 One is directly to use gnss best pose (`/apollo/sensor/gnss/best_pose`) from INS system, such as Novatel system.
 In the second mode, the initial gnss observations and ephemeris information (`/apollo/sensor/gnss/rtk_obs` and `/apollo/sensor/gnss/rtk_eph`) are used to calculate gnss localization result.

   You can set `gnss_mode` in `apollo/localization/conf/localization.conf` to decide which mode you want to use.
 The default mode is gnss best pose.

-### LiDAR Localization Mode
+### LiDAR Localization Setting
   We provide three modes of LiDAR localization: intensity, altitude, and fusion.
 You can set the parameter `lidar_localization_mode` in file localization.conf to choose the mode.
 Considering computing ability of different platforms, we provide `lidar_filter_size`, `lidar_thread_num` and `point_cloud_step` to adjust the computation cost.

-### MSF Localization Mode
-  We provide 4 modes for msf localization module.
-3-Systems uses gnss localization result all the time, while 2-Systems only apply gnss localization result to initilize SINS alignment.
-  1. 3-Systems(BestGnss + LiDAR + SINS): gnss_mode(0), gnss_only_init(false).
-  2. 3-Systems(Local-Gnss + LiDAR + SINS): gnss_mode(1), gnss_only_init(false).
-  3. 2-Systems(BestGnss + LiDAR + SINS):gnss_mode(0), gnss_only_init(true).
-  4. 2-Systems(Local-Gnss + LiDAR + SINS): gnss_mode(1), gnss_only_init(true).

 ## Gnerate Localization Map
   Localization map is used for LiDAR-based localization, which is a grid-cell representation of the environment.
 Each cell stores the statistics of laser reflection intensity and altitude.
 The map is organized as a group of map nodes.
 For more information refer to `apollo/modules/localization/msf/local_map`.